marcel-maurer/Scikit_ML/README.md

 This repository is part of my programming portfolio and demonstrates my practical experience and ongoing development in **Python and Machine Learning**.

-It is not intended to show that I already know everything.

-Instead, it shows **what I have built, what I have learned, how I solve problems, and how I continue improving my skills.**
+It is intended to show what I have built, what I have learned, how I approach problems, and how I continue improving my skills.